b1tgl0w/FishSkySea/README.md

 S let out line
 A shorten pole
 D lengthen pole
+E with a nibbling fish, set hook
-E set hook on a nibbling fish / pole action
+E with a hooked fish, pole action
 Q special move (when available)

 You can shimmer the hook to attract fish with a timed release of E.
-You can reel in faster with pole action by repeatedly tapping E while holding W.
+You can reel in a fish faster with pole action by repeatedly tapping E.

 ### Modes